MiroK/gemi/README.md

 mesh in memory for FEniCS.
 This then requires FEniCS stack version `2019.1.0` and higher

 ## Installation
-I suppose you want to further develop this in which case I recomment lanching the following from the source directory.
+I suppose you want to further develop this in which case I recommend launching the following from the source directory
 ```bash
 pip install -e .
 ```